 New variants pop up regularly, and manufacturers like Intel and AMD, and software developers like Microsoft, release advisories, updates, and instructions regularly for some but not all hardware or software that are affected potentially.

-Microsoft updated an advisory on today's Patch Day that includes instructions on enabling protection against Speculative Store Bypass Disable (SSBD) in Intel and AMD processors.
+Microsoft updated an advisory on today's Patch Day that includes instructions on enabling protection against Speculative Store Bypass (SSB) in Intel and AMD processors.

 The update requires that microcode or firmware updates are installed on target machines running Intel processors.
 AMD systems don't require microcode updates according to Microsoft.